Skip to content

 Choosing the Right Abrasive Grain Size For The Job

-Every workpiece needs the right abrasive grain size to give it a fine shape, polish, and finishing.
-Choosing the right abrasive grain size is important for grinding and polishing to achieve a smooth polished and finished surface.
+Every workpiece needs the right abrasive grain size to give it a fine shape, polish, and finish.
+Choosing the right abrasive grain size is important for grinding and polishing to achieve a smooth, polished, and finished surface.

-But, How to choose the right abrasive grain size?
+How do you choose the right abrasive grain size?

 Choosing the Right Abrasive Grain For The Job